 DIRECTOR, CAMERA, EDITOR

 Jon Miller is an editor for nonfiction TV and films.
-His work has appeared on Discovery, A&E, Animal Planet, DIY, The Weather Channel, & Smithsonian, including the hit shows Released, 60 Days In, and Yukon Men.
-Other clients have included UNICEF, NYCHA, & Mercy College.
-Standing Up is his first feature.
+His work has appeared on Discovery, A&E, OWN, History, Animal Planet, DIY, The Weather Channel, & Smithsonian, including the hit shows Released, 60 Days In, Yukon Men, and the soon-to-be-released documentary The Money Stone.
+Standing Up is his directorial debut.

 Colin Bernatzky is a Peltason Fellow for the Center for the Study of Democracy at the University of California, Irvine, where he currently studies narrative, culture, cognition and social movements as a PhD student in Sociology.